programic/definition-of-done/when-to-write-a-test.md

 # When to write a test
-To decide whether a test should be written, a risk analysis should be done according to the decision table below.
+To decide whether a test should be written, a risk analysis should be done according to the decision table below:

 <table>
   <tr>